 The simplest solution here is offering contact channels with built-in translation.

 For example, with multilingual live chat, translation takes place in real-time.

 It means both your customers and your staff will always feel understood.

 Intention: Returning to purchase multiple times.

-Everyone’s favourite type of customer.
+Everyone’s favorite type of customer.

-Not only do they keep coming back, some of them even become your advocates!
+Not only do they keep coming back, some of them even become your advocates.

 But how do you make sure you keep this type of customer happy?